flybywiresim/docs/docs/fbw-a32nx/feature-guides/camera-views.md

 The FlyByWire A32NX comes with some built in pre-configured custom camera views.

-This guide will give an overview over the custom camera views and how to use them.
+This guide will give an overview of the custom camera views and how to use them.

 ## How to Activate Custom Camera Views